Community Based Family Medicine Residency Program

 OUR MISSION

-Graduates of the residency program will have multiple opportunities to begin their career at a South Texas Federally Qualified Health Center (FQHC) with options for Physician Education Loan Repayment Program (PELRP).
+Graduates of the residency program will have numerous opportunities to launch their careers at Federally Qualified Health Centers (FQHCs) in South Texas, with options for participation in the Physician Education Loan Repayment Program (PELRP).

 OUR FUNDING